 - 3. With regard to elementary schools, the legislature should mandate that four of the six fire drills involve evacuating the building to the designated meeting location outside of the building.
 These meeting locations should vary to minimize drill fatigue and the creation of unnecessary exposure to active threats/assailants.
-Two of the six fire drills can be fire prevention training with content designed by the SFMO/DOE, but only after a minimum of two physical drills has occurred.
+Two of the six fire drills can be fire prevention training with content designed by the SFMO/FDOE, but only after a minimum of two physical drills has occurred.
 Of the six emergency drills, four of the drills must address active threats (active assailant, hostage, bomb threat, etc.).
 Two drills must address events such as severe weather, natural disasters, reunification, etc. Special consideration must be given so that all drills for elementary-age students are developmentally appropriate.
-The Commission recommends that the emergency drills differ in presentation and practice for kindergarten through second grade and third grade through fifth grade; however they must occur concurrently. - 4.
+The Commission recommends that the emergency drills differ in presentation and practice for kindergarten through second grade and third grade through fifth grade; however, they must occur concurrently. - 4.
 With regard to middle and high schools, the legislature should mandate that three of the four fire drills involve evacuating the building to the designated meeting location outside of the building.
 These meeting locations should vary to minimize drill fatigue and the creation of unnecessary exposure to active assailants.
-One of the drills can be fire prevention training with content designed by the SFMO/DOE, but only after a minimum of two physical drills has occurred.
+One of the drills can be fire prevention training with content designed by the SFMO/FDOE, but only after a minimum of two physical drills has occurred.
 Of the six emergency drills, four of the drills address active threats (active assailant, hostage, bomb threat, etc.).
-Two drills must address events such as severe weather, natural disasters, reunification, etc.
+Two drills must address events such as severe weather, natural disasters, reunification, etc. - 5.
+The legislature should mandate that ESE students and exceptional student centers be afforded some leeway in these requirements but that the district offices maintain strict oversight of these accommodations to ensure faculty is doing all that it reasonably can to ensure the safety of these students by meeting the requirements placed on all other schools/faculty.
+All self-enclosed ESE classes and ESE/Exceptional Centers need to observe their student's response to auditory and visual drill protocols to accurately assess what challenges they would have during an active assailant incident.

-- 5. The legislature should mandate that ESE students and exceptional student centers be afforded some leeway in these requirements but that the district offices maintain strict oversight of these accommodations to ensure faculty is doing all that it reasonably can to ensure the safety of these students by meeting the requirements placed on all other schools/faculty.
-All self-enclosed ESE classes and ESE/Exceptional Centers need to observe their student's response to auditory and visual drill protocols to accurately assess what challenges they would have during an active assailant incident. - 6.
-The legislature should mandate that each school completes an after-action report subsequent to every fire and emergency drill on campus.
-This report should document successes of the drill and identify any problems or obstacles so the issues may be addressed and resolved in a timely manner.
-Those after-action reports shall be forwarded to the district office for review. - 7.
+- 6. The legislature should mandate that each school completes an after-action report subsequent to every fire and emergency drill on campus.
+The active assailant drill after-action reports must be completed in conjunction with law enforcement.
+This report should document successes of the drill and identify any problems or obstacles so the issues may be addressed and resolved within 30 days.
+Those afteraction reports shall be forwarded to the district office for review by the superintendent or his/her designee. - 7.
+The legislature should provide the state Board of Education with the authority to establish consequences for non-compliance with laws passed as a result of the legislative recommendations in this section. - 8.
 A best practice is for law enforcement officers assigned to patrol operations become familiar with the schools in their assigned area.
 This includes familiarity with the fire and emergency drills on those campuses.
-The law enforcement officers should respond to the schools during fire and emergency drills in order to provide security for the students and staff and to gain familiarity in preparation for an actual emergency.
+The law enforcement officers should respond to the schools during fire and emergency drills in order to provide security for the students and staff and to gain familiarity in preparation for an actual emergency. - 9.
+The timeliest way to communicate an on-campus emergency is direct reporting from a school staff member to everyone on campus and the 911 center simultaneously. - 10.
+All Florida public schools should utilize plain language when conducting drills and in emergency incidents.
+All subsequent announcements and communications should be given in plain language.